ELREKO/42-P1-get_next_line/doc/Description_git_commits.md

 ## Newline detection on the 3 try --> 2023.07.03
 I detecte new Line --> But i does not use the static Variabel for Store Maybe Check at the beginn --> set to str_ret --> and free the str_mem;

+## Starting a New Tinking --> 2023.07.03
+I try to read all --> store in static --> and seach inside this one for a newline